Canadian Community Health Survey - Annual Component (CCHS)

 Sufficient sample was allocated to each of the provinces and HRs so that the survey could produce estimates of good quality at the national level every two months, at the provincial level each year, and at the HR level for a two-year cycle.
 An initial sample of 225,000 dwellings or individuals was selected and sent to collection.

 Data collection for this reference period: 2021-01-04 to 2021-05-31

 No data collection took place in May 2021 due to requirements for the Census.

 Data are collected directly from survey respondents.

-Some editing of the data is performed at the time of the interview by the computer-assisted interviewing (CAI) application.
-It is not possible for interviewers to enter out-of-range values and flow errors are controlled through programmed skip patterns.
-For example, CAI ensures that questions that do not apply to the respondent were not asked.
+Most editing of the data was performed at the time of the interview by the computer-assisted interviewing (CAI) application.
+It was not possible for interviewers to enter out-of-range values and flow errors were controlled through programmed skip patterns.
+For example, CAI ensured that questions that did not apply to the respondent were not asked.

 Throughout the collection process, control and monitoring measures were put in place and corrective action was taken to minimize non-sampling errors.
 These measures included response rate evaluation, reported and non-reported data evaluation, on site observation of interviews, improved collection tools for interviewers and others.

 Once processing steps are completed, three data validation steps are undertaken.
 First, a validation program is run in order to compare estimates for the health indicators taken from the common content with the previous year.
 This validation is performed at various geographical levels, as well as by age and sex.
 Significant differences are examined further to find any anomalies in data.
 Also, the work of analysts who use the CCHS data to publish analytical articles on specific themes, allows for an in-depth look at many variables of the survey and represents a very effective way to find error.